Logo: Sensei's Mon and Dojo Emblem

 Aikido is the main art that is studied.
 We do however study other related arts: including Ten Shin Ryu Iaido: under the direction of Mike Selvey (Shihan).
 Cane (walking stick) techniques are taught under the Dojo Cane Master Steve Fyffe Sensei as well as all other Arts covered under the term Budo.
 We regularly invite other senior Sensei and guest teachers throughout the year to enhance the knowledge of the Dojo.

-The Tsunami Yodokan Website link to Tenshin Ryu Iaido and Budo Mike Selvey (Shihan)
+Link to Shihan Mike Selvey's Tsunami Yodokan website: Tenshin Ryu Iaido and Budo

 Image: Mike Selvey (Shihan) and Steve Fyffe Sensei